bjornharrtell/jsts/foss4g/2016/jsts.md

 Note:
 What is Java Topology Suite?

-It's a Java library of spatial predicates and operations which dates back to 2002 and has been used in prominent Open Source GIS software like QGIS, PostGIS and GeoTools.
+It's a Java library of spatial predicates and operations.
+That can be for instance an intersection as demonstrated here.
+JTS dates back to 2002 and has been used in prominent Open Source GIS software like QGIS, PostGIS and GeoTools.

 # Due credit